Close

 Further treatment

-Approximately 20-30% of all low risk patients will require additional treatment because of the development of MTX resistance.
-Such patients have been successfully treated with subsequent intravenous chemotherapy.
-Patients who develop resistance to methotrexate with hCG levels of <3000 IU/L are treated with single agent actinomycin D (see below).
-Patients with hCG levels above 3000 IU/L are treated with Carboplatin every 2 weeks as described below.
+Approximately 20-30% of all low-risk patients will require additional treatment due to the development of MTX resistance.
+These patients have been successfully treated with subsequent intravenous chemotherapy.
+Patients who develop resistance to methotrexate with hCG levels below 10,000 IU/L are treated with single-agent Actinomycin-D (see below).
+Patients with hCG levels above 10,000 IU/L are treated with combination chemotherapy.
+Your specialist center will outline the details.

 Note: a score of 6 is associated with an approximate 85% chance of having to change from methotrexate to intravenous chemotherapy.
 Some patients depending on age and preference may request hysterectomy as part of salvage treatment